AndreasAmMueller/NodeJS-Control/README.md

 - shell access for the user running you webserver

 ## Bugs
-- currently only for unix systems
+- on windows machines no logfiles possible
 - report any other bug here: [BitBucket](https://bitbucket.org/BlackyPanther/nodejs-control/issues)

 -----